 \section{Abstract}

-The development of the transformer-based text-to-image models are impeded by its slow generation and complexity for high-resolution images.
-In this work, we put forward a solution based on hierarchical transformers and local parallel auto-regressive generation.
-We pretrain a 6B-parameter transformer with a simple and flexible self-supervised task, Cross-modal general language model (CogLM), and finetune it for fast super-resolution.
-The new text-to-image system, CogView2, shows very competitive generation compared to concurrent state-of-the-art DALL-E-2, and naturally supports interactive text-guided editing on images.
+Development of transformer-based text-to-image models is impeded by its slow generation and complexity, for high-resolution images.
+In this work, we put forward a solution based on hierarchical transformers and local parallel autoregressive generation.
+We pretrain a 6B-parameter transformer with a simple and flexible self-supervised task, a cross-modal general language model (CogLM), and fine-tune it for fast super-resolution.
+The new text-to-image system, CogView2, shows competitive generation performance to the concurrent state-of-the-art DALL-E-2, and naturally supports interactive text-guided editing on images.